eban5/aws-developer-exam-notes/notes-main.md

 ## EBS

-create storage volumes and attach them to EC2 instances.
+create storage volumes and attach them to EC2 instances. they are AZ locked.

-General Purpose SSD - GP2 - for less than 10,000 IOPS
+* General Purpose SSD - GP2 - for less than 10,000 IOPS
-Provision IOPS SSD - desciened for i/o intensive apps.
+* Provision IOPS SSD - desciened for i/o intensive apps.

-Throughput Opimizied HDD
+* Throughput Optimizied HDD
-Cold HDD
+* Cold HDD
-Magnetic
+* Magnetic

 _always use roles_

 ## IAM
-### overlap with S3

 Manage users and their level of access to AWS Console